mikemcevoyiom/codex/README.md

 The application also remembers the last folder you used and defaults to that location the next time it runs.

 After launching the script, choose a folder containing your videos.
-Two image-based buttons appear with the same green and blue backgrounds as before, loading their icons from the `images` directory.
+Three image-based buttons appear with the same colored backgrounds as before, loading their icons from the `images` directory.
 Click these pictures to perform the following actions on every video in the selected folder:

 * **Convert to HEVC** – converts the currently selected file to HEVC if it is not already encoded in HEVC or AV1.
 * **Update Streams** – remuxes the chosen audio and subtitle streams while keeping the video stream as is.
+* **Update Video** – simply pops up a message confirming the button was pressed.

 After processing, two log files are written to your `~/Documents` folder: